PaulskPt/M5Dial_Timezones_and_beep_cmd_to_M5AtomEcho/README.md

 Pressing the M5Dial button (of the display) will cause a software reset.

 On reset the Arduino Sketch will try to connect to the WiFi Access Point of your choice (set in secret.h).
 The sketch will connect to a SNTP server of your choice.
-In this version the sketch uses a ```NTP polling system```.
+In this version the sketch uses a ```SNTP polling system```.
 The following define sets the SNTP polling interval time:

 ```